oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 >
 > If you're not able to shut your website down or freeze user registration, the other mechanism you have is a real-time user migration.
 Basically, that involves building a shim in your codebase.
 The way you can think of this is let's say you have this live website and it's got millions of active users.
 You can't afford any downtime.
 What you do is basically modify your authentication flow.
 Imagine that a current user is going to log in to your website.
 They send you their email and password in plain text.
 When your website receives the email and password in plain text, what you're gonna do is first make an API request to Okta to see if the user exists with the email address.
 Yes or no?
 If the answer is yes, then you know the user has already been migrated to Okta.
 So then what you do is attempt to authenticate the user into Okta and you should have no problem.
 If the user doesn't exist in Okta, then you know the user must exist in your current database, or not at all.
 In that scenario, you query your current database to pull out all the user info and make sure it matches.
 Then you make sure the password the user gave is the correct password for the current database.
 If all that's good, then you go ahead and run that post request to Okta to create the user account inside of Okta and you migrate them in real-time to the Okta platform.
 Then you authenticate them against Okta and keep moving on.
 Every time a user on your site logs in, they'll be seamlessly migrated behind the scenes over to Okta without any issues.
 One more thing I'll share real quick.
 I wrote an article on this at the beginning of this year: [User Migration: The Definitive Guide](/blog/2019/02/15/user-migration-the-definitive-guide).
 It goes into this in a bunch of depth and covers a lot of gotchas and things you should worry about or look for if you're going to be migrating to Okta or anywhere else.
 Definitely check this out.

 Q: When we started adopting Okta, I originally thought we'd go with SAML, since I understood that to be the "standard", and I also understood that proper authentication was a missing part of OAuth.
 However, with OpenID Connect (OIDC) that problem seems to have largely been addressed.
 Should I ever consider SAML if OIDC exists?
-[Watch Q & A on YouTube](https://youtu.be/nGi8x5XppHI?t=690).
+[Watch Q&A on YouTube](https://youtu.be/nGi8x5XppHI?t=690).

 > **Brian:** No. (Laughs) It's a little more complicated than that.
 I would say anything you can use OIDC for, you should.
 That's the newer standard, that's where people are going.
 The support is a bit more flexible depending on the types of applications you're working on.
 But if you have legacy systems that only speak SAML, and that's what you need to deal with, then Okta does support SAML.
 If you can, try to use OIDC first.
 Use SAML as a last resort.
 >